meunomeecris/catto/README.md

-### 3rd Version - SwiftUI (This repo)
+### 3rd Version - Catto SwiftUI (This repo)
-- Restructured in the last 3 months using SwiftUI.
+- Restructured with SwiftUI for a more modern UI.
 - Business Logic integrated with Views.
-- Used mocked data for testing.
+- Used @ObservableObject and @Environment to access properties efficiently.
-- Implemented a call for mock data.
+- Data consumption from a JSON with a call to fetch data.
 - Features:
-  - Add and remove favorites.
+  - Add and remove items from favorites.
-  - Swipe Gesture for navigating between cards.
+  - Swipe gesture to navigate between cards.
-  - Editable profile.
+  - Editable user profile.
+  -

 <p align="center">
      <img src="https://github.com/user-attachments/assets/5ae2b2a3-ec63-4b1a-89b8-143d8a632b8e" height="300" margin-right: 10px;">